Let’s face it right away.

-It’s not only that crypto trading is not for everyone.
-The truth is that sometimes there is just not a good opportunity to trade: Too choppy, too aggressive stop hunts, volume too thin.
+The truth is that many times, there is just not a good opportunity to trade.

-Build a ‘hodl’ strategy
+1/ Build a “hodl” strategy

 The basis of it is simply to decide whether you think a cryptocurrency is worth keeping for the long run, and hold it in your wallet.

-With only a little more effort in your crypto holding strategy, you can make the actual profit taking much simpler for yourself:
+With only a little more effort in your crypto holding strategy, you can make the actual profit taking much simpler for yourself.